 The United States, several European countries, and Japan have all provided funding to International Science and Technology Centers (ISTC) in Moscow and Kiev.
 These centers - which were originally funded through the CTR program, but are now funded by the State Department - are designed to provide research and peaceful employment opportunities for nuclear scientists and engineers.
 The Centers began operations in 1992 and have, thus far, funded around 450 projects at a cost of \$145 million.
 More than 17,000 scientists and engineers have participated in ISTC projects.
 Many continue to work at their primary jobs in Russia's research facilities.
 But, because most have not received their full salaries at their primary jobs, the grants from the ISTC permit them to support their families without contemplating selling their knowledge to nations seeking nuclear weapons.
 The Bush Administration will reportedly recommend expanding the ISTCs, in part due to concerns about the potential risk that biological weapons scientists might be lured to programs in other nations.
-Its budget for FY2003 contains \$52 million, an increase of \$25 million over its request from FY20002.
+Its budget for FY2003 contains \$52 million for a program that combines the Science Centers and the State Department's program for redirecting biological weapons scientists in the former Soviet Union.
+Reports indicate that the Science Centers may receive about \$32 million of this total amount.